 This degree - available both online and on-campus - seeks to provide students with a dynamic combination of theological and ministerial formation, which prepares them to offer an engaging, well-formed witness to the world.
-Those preparing for ecclesial ministry will wish to explore this degree program.
+Those preparing for ecclesial ministry will wish to explore this degree program and/or our Graduate Certificate in Pastoral Studies (see below this page for more information on our GCPS!).
 A student who completes the MAPS can expect to demonstrate:

 - Academic (intellectual)

 - basic knowledge in theological disciplines (biblical, historical, theological and pastoral)

 - ability to articulate and nuance teachings/doctrines of the Church

 - ability to interpret and appropriate the Church’s social teachings